Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Convenient diagrams and nice moves

 \begin{proof}[Proof of Theorem~\ref{t:fixHD}] Suppose that the convenient diagram $\DD_i$ is derived from the essential pair-of-pants diagram $(\Sigma , \alphak _i, \betak _i)$ ($i=1,2$).
 According to the assumption of the theorem, the two essential pair-of-pants diagrams represent the same Heegaard decomposition, therefore by Lemma~\ref{lem:conn} they are connected by a sequence of flips.
-Therefore it is enough to check the theorem in the case when the markings $\alphak_1$ and $\alphak _2$ differs by a flip and $\betak_1=\betak _2$.
+Therefore it is enough to check the theorem in the case when the markings $\alphak_1$ and $\alphak _2$ differ by a flip and $\betak_1=\betak _2$.
 Suppose that the flip takes place in the four-punctured sphere $S\subset \Sigma$.
 The $\betak$--curves provide one of the configurations of Figure~\ref{f:hexposs}.
-According to Theorem~\ref{t:elemek} then both the curve systems $\alphak _1$ and $\alphak _2$ (before and after the flip) are nicely connected to either an elementary situation or fall under Case B. Applying Theorem~\ref{t:elemgen} we conclude that the original Heegaard diagrams are nicely connected, finishing the proof of the theorem. \end{proof}
+According to Proposition~\ref{p:elemek} then both the curve systems $\alphak _1$ and $\alphak _2$ (before and after the flip) are nicely connected to either an elementary curve configuration or a Case B curve configuration.
+Applying Theorem~\ref{t:elemgen} we conclude that the original Heegaard diagrams are nicely connected, finishing the proof of the theorem. \end{proof}

 \begin{rem} {\whelm Notice that (since we normalized the shape of $\alpha _0$ in $S$), the same proof applies for $g$-flip equivalent configurations, hence we can use Theorem~\ref{thm:luohely} of the Appendix instead of Theorem~\ref{t:luo}. } \end{rem}